The third game in the Legacy of Kain series, released in 2001.

 - The game expands upon how Kain was able to kill William the Just and rewrite history despite making it clear in this game that history is supposed to be immutable.
 As it turns out, Moebius ensured that both Kain and William were armed with different incarnations of the Soul Reaver, which triggered a temporal distortion allowing for history's alteration.

-- This game also expands on how and why the Soul Reaver shattered against Raziel during his and Kain's first confrontation in the previous game.
-Raziel is in fact the soul-devouring entity that was trapped within the physical Reaver and always has been; the blade shattered against him because the Reaver couldn't devour itself.
+- This game also expands on how and why the Soul Reaver shattered against Raziel during his and Kain's first confrontation in the previous game: the soul-devouring entity trapped within the physical Reaver is in fact Raziel himself; the blade shattered against him because the Reaver couldn't devour itself.

 - Screw Destiny: Raziel's considerable ability to defy the destiny that higher beings attempt to write for him makes him a desirable pawn for Kain... and a potentially unreliable instrument to others.
 The most notable instance of which is in William's crypt, where instead of killing Kain with the physical Reaver as history dictated, Raziel sways his aim at the last moment, sparing Kain.